mwanta/Seaport-Data-Analysis/README.md

 The results of these graphs were used to implement strategies to increase visitor attendance at the museum.

+I was the sole contributor to this project.

 Pictures of some of the graphs:

 <img width="836" height="356" alt="Screenshot 2025-09-02 at 10 21 52 PM" src="https://github.com/user-attachments/assets/bdde93f3-1c4e-4a9f-bf70-4bdb31b13e63" />